HubiBoar/HubiBoar/README.md

 - Scrum
 - Agile
 - English C1

+## Learning
+- I'm currently learning Microservices Architecture and Kubernetes.
+- I'm learning other cloud providers such as AWS and GCP.
+- I have been learning frontend technologies for a while, now focusing on HTMX.

 ## Certificates
 - I'm [**Azure**](https://learn.microsoft.com/en-us/users/hubertdziku-4066/credentials/72eed05bad8c4f9c?ref=https%3A%2F%2Fwww.linkedin.com%2F) certiefied, and I'm currently working on more certifications